Protestantism in Jamaica

 Protestantism is the dominant religion in Jamaica.
 Protestants make up about 65% percent of the population.
-The five largest denominations in Jamaica are: Church of God, Seventh-day Adventist, Baptist, Pentecostal and Anglican.
+The five largest denominations in Jamaica are: The New Testament Church of God which is a part Church of God (Cleveland, Tennessee), Seventh-day Adventist, Baptist, Pentecostal and Anglican.
 The full list is below.
-Most of the Caribbean is Catholic; Jamaica's Protestantism is a legacy of missionaries that came to the island in the 18th and 19th centuries.
-Missionaries attempted to convert slaves to varying Protestant denominations of Moravians, Baptists, Methodists, and Presbyterians to name a few.
+Most of the Caribbean is Catholic; Jamaica's Protestantism is a legacy of British colonial rule as well as of missionaries who came to the island in the 18th and 19th centuries.

+Missionaries attempted to convert slaves to varying Protestant denominations of Moravians, Baptists, Methodists, and Presbyterians, to name a few.
 As missionaries worked to convert slaves, African traditions mixed with the religion brought over by Europeans.
-Protestantism was associated with black nationalism in Jamaica, aiming to improve the lives of blacks who were governed by a white minority during colonial times.
-Today, Protestantism plays an important role in society by providing services to people in need.
+Protestantism became associated with black nationalism in Jamaica, aiming to improve the lives of blacks who were governed by a white minority during colonial times.
+Today, Protestantism and Protestant churches and organizations play an important role in society by providing various services to people in need.

+The Seventh-day Adventist Church is the largest denomination on the island with a membership of approximately 290,000 members followed by the New Testament Church of God with a membership of approximately 120,000 members.

 There are also several church-operated educational systems including a Seventh-day Adventist one which incorporates Northern Caribbean University.